 A Brief History of the Cappuccino

 The cappuccino has a convoluted history due to a lack of records, but the general consensus is that the cappuccino comes from the kapuziner.
 The kapuziner was a milk and espresso drink from coffee shops in Vienna, but the first “true” cappuccino came from Italy in the early 1900s.
-However, there’s a legend that a friar named Marco da Aviano had made a similar drink to the kapuziner in the late 1600s, but there are no written records of this account and remains to be a legend.
+However, there’s a legend that a friar named Marco da Aviano had made a similar drink to the kapuziner in the late 1600s, but there are no written records of this account, and remains to be a legend.
 There are even more legends and possible origins of the cappuccino, so the origin is still debated to this day.

 Facts About the Cappuccino

 - The terms ‘kapuziner’ and ‘cappuccino’ come from the Capuchin monks, who lived and practiced their worship in Vienna.
-Their brown robes resembled the color of the kapuziner and cappuccino drinks, which became an association to the drinks.
+Their brown robes resembled the color of the kapuziner and cappuccino drinks, which became an association with the drinks.

 - In Italy, the cappuccino is only enjoyed for breakfast and maybe in the evening, but never after a big meal.
-Order a cappuccino after lunch and you’ll definitely have eyes on you, as this is a cultural tradition.
+Order a cappuccino after lunch and you’ll have eyes on you, as this is a cultural tradition.

 - Cappuccinos are often paired with croissants, and both complement one another.
 If you’re at a coffee shop and they sell croissants, order a cappuccino to go with it and give this perfect pair a try.